Data4Democracy/internal-displacement/README.md

 * **We believe good code is reviewed code.** All commits to this repository are approved by project maintainers and/or leads (listed above).
 The goal here is *not* to criticize or judge your abilities!
 Rather, sharing insights and achievements.
 Code reviews help us continually refine the project's scope and direction, and encourage discussion.
 * **This README belongs to everyone.** If we've missed some crucial information or left anything unclear, edit this document and submit a pull request.
 We welcome the feedback!
 Up-to-date documentation is critical to what we do, and changes like this are a great way to make your first contribution to the project.

-## Project Overview and Progress
+## Project Overview

-The final aim is to create a user friendly app that can take in many URLs that link to news articles and return a database populated with a row for each article that includes:
+There are millions of articles containing information about displaced people.
+Each of these is a rich source of information that can be used to analyse the flow of people and reporting about them.

+We are looking to record:

 - URL
 - Number of times URL has been submitted